-Kevin Augello, is a British adventure and natural history producer.
-With 20 years experience under his belt.
-Having worked directly with the BBC, Discovery, RedBull Media and National Geographic.
-Kevin will be passing on some of this experience from behind the lens to those who either just have a passion to documenting their adventures for family and friends or to those that may wish to make something with more reach, perhaps for a festival or for sponsor obligations.
+Led by British adventure and natural history film producer.
+Kevin Augello, who has 20 years experience working with the BBC, Discovery, RedBull Media & National Geographic.
+The workshop is suitable for those who want to document their adventures for family & friends or for those that wish to make something for a festival or sponsors.
 This jargon-free workshop is aimed at both the complete novice or to someone already making short films.
-There is something for everyone.
 All you need is experience holding a Smart Phone or Go-Pro.
 We will cover some simple tips to not only improve your camera techniques and sound recording, but how to improve your ability in story telling.
-We will also examine how to look after and protect your kit in the field, and keeping it fully charged in the wilderness.
-Something that may seem obvious but has foiled many a professional shoot.
-Please come armed with your camera of choice, whatever it may be and lets create some amazing memories from your outdoor adventures.
+We will also examine protecting & charging your kit in the field.
+Please come armed with your camera/phone

 Base Camp Olympics - Free

 Adventure-themed sports and games on the grass in the heart of Base Camp on Sunday afternoon